zzhangjii/learning-library/workshops/docker/Linux050.md

 ### **Step 1**: Your Oracle Cloud Trial Account

-- You have already applied for and received you're Oracle Cloud Trial Account and will change the efault password...
+- You have already applied for and received you're Oracle Cloud Trial Account and will change the default password...

 ### **STEP 2**: Log in to your OCI dashboard